Spring 2026 — Assignment 1

 partial E-R diagram for cardinality question #1

-2. (3 points) A train ticket can be purchased by (possibly 0) at most one customer.
+2. (3 points) A football game ticket can be purchased by (possibly 0) at most one customer.

-A customer can purchase several (possibly 0) train tickets.
+A customer can purchase several (possibly 0) football game tickets.

 partial E-R diagram for cardinality question #2

-2. [34 points] The following E/R diagram describes a database about students, projects, and the courses they take:
+2. [34 points] The following E/R diagram describes a database scenario for an Advising Website:

 This current E-R diagram is a poor design and some information is missing or not properly presented.